Poland’s Immigration Policy in 2026: A Complete Compliance Guide for Businesses, Investors and Entrepreneurs

 As the country adapts to its increasing attractiveness in the eyes of the world, its immigration system is changing too.
 Here are the biggest shifts this year:

-Poland may temporarily suspend asylum claims during times of high pressure or security threats.
+Under the Border Protection Act, the Commander-in-Chief of the Border Guard may temporarily suspend applications during times of high pressure or “hybrid” threats.

 How Businesses Should Adapt to Poland’s Immigration Changes